apesofarctic/celabella/README.md

 To ensure security, users may undergo a verification process.
 This can involve confirming their identity through email verification, phone number verification, or additional authentication methods.

 Adding Funds:
 Users may need to add funds to their P2P app’s account before initiating transactions.
-This can be done through bank transfers or by linking credit/debit cards.
+This is done by providing the required details such as the IFSC code and the bank name, etc.

 Initiating a Transaction:
 To send money, users open the app and choose the option to send funds.